USING PARKS AND GREEN SPACES WITHIN PRIMARY PREVENTION

 THE parks AND GREEN SPACE HEALTH fRAMEWORK

-This Framework lies within the context of the ‘Primary Prevention’; the prevention and treatment of avoidable health conditions, through the creation and use of health promoting Parks and Green Spaces.
-It is in keeping with national and regional policy objectives, both in the UK and across the world.
-It can be used to engage stakeholders within a unified framework to reduce the prevalence of avoidable ill-health, to improve mental wellbeing and to encourage physical activity.
+This Framework sits within the context of Public Health, and is a vehicle to deliver Health Promoting Parks through ‘Primary Prevention’; the prevention and treatment of avoidable health conditions.
+It is in keeping with national and regional policy objectives, both in the UK and across the world, to reduce the costs and suffering associated with avoidable ill-health.
+It can be used to engage stakeholders to reduce the prevalence of avoidable ill-health, to improve mental wellbeing, to encourage physical activity, to reduce the impact of environmental risk factors and to enhance biodiversity.